ibm-cloud-docs/satellite/run-agent-locally.md

 ## Running the agent on Windows
 {: #run-agent-windows}

+Review the following steps to run a Connector agent on Windows.

+### Prerequisites and notes
+{: #windows-agent-prereqs}

-Connector agent for Windows supports Windows 10 and later or Windows Server 2016 and later.
+- Connector agent for Windows supports Windows 10 and later or Windows Server 2016 and later.
-{: note}
+- The Windows server where you run your Connector agent must have at least 4 cores and 4GB memory.
+- For high availability, plan to deploy 1 agent per host and at least 6 agents.

 ### Step 1: Downloading the Connector agent files from the CLI
 {: #windows-agent-download}